-The last valuation day of the year for the purpose of preparation of the financial statements was 31 December 2024 (31 December 2023).
+The last valuation day for the purpose of preparation of these financial statements for the year was 31 December 2024 (31 December 2023).

 18. APPROVAL OF THE FINANCIAL STATEMENTS

 These financial statements were approved and authorised for issue by the Fund Board on 16 March 2025 (corresponding to 16 Ramadan 1446H).